Diary of Gordon Colin Cooper, 1918 - Part 3

 Friday 25

-Went on NCO class
+Went on NCOs class

-at 2nd Regt. started right
+at 2nd Regt: started right

-off scratch.
-Pretty crook
+off scratch: pretty crook

 after 3½ years of it to